Chaetopappa ericoides, Rose Heath

 Family: Asteraceae, Sunflower Family

-Synonyms: (Aster arenosus, Aster ericaefolius, Aster hirtifoliu, Aster leucelen, Inula ericoides, Leucelene ericoides)
+Synonyms: (Aster arenosus, Aster bellus, Aster ericaefolius, Aster hirtifolius, Aster leucelene, Inula ericoides, Leucelene ericoides, Leucelene hirtella)

-Flowering Season: April to October – earlier and later in adjacent states.
+Flowering Season: March or April to August, October or November – earlier and later in adjacent states.

-Habitat Preferences: Upper Sonoran Desert, Juniper to Pinyon-juniper woodland communities, in open dry mesas and dry rocky slopes and hillsides, often in open alkaline areas and along roadsides.
+Habitat Preferences: Mid to upper Sonoran Desert, Juniper to Pinyon-juniper woodland communities, grasslands, Creosote flats, open sites over shale, gypsum, limestone, open dry mesas and dry rocky slopes and hillsides and along roadsides.

-Recorded Range: Chaetopappa ericoides is found in the southwest part of North America in AZ, CA, CO, KS, NE, NM, NV, OK, TX, UT and WY and northern Mexico.
+Recorded Range: Chaetopappa ericoides is found in the southwest part of North America in AZ, CA, CO, KS, NE, NM, NV, OK, TX, UT and WY.
 In Arizona, this species is found in both the northern and southern parts of the state.
-It thrives in much larger geographic areas, and in higher elevations than most desert species.
+It is also native throughout most of Mexico.

 U.S. Weed Information: No data available.

 Threatened/Endangered Information: No data available